Switzerland and Paraguay enjoy good but relatively modest relations.

 Switzerland opened a consulate in Asunción in 1887.
 In 1892, it established diplomatic relations with Paraguay, but there has been an Embassy in Asunción only since 1968.

 Since February 2016, following the closing of the embassy, Switzerland's diplomatic interests have been represented by the Swiss embassy in Montevideo.
-Switzerland plans to open an honorary consulate in Asunción in 2016.
+In 2016 Switzerland opened an honorary consulate in Asunción.